abicas/tinyyolov2-movidius-aws/README.md

 -rw-rw-r--  1 ubuntu ubuntu     2151 Nov 19 17:36 yolov2-tiny-logos.meta
 -rw-rw-r--  1 ubuntu ubuntu 63624884 Nov 19 17:36 yolov2-tiny-logos.pb
 ````
 That is all we needed the EC2 instance for.
-Download those two files or copy them directly to Raspberry Pi and we resume from there.
+Download those two files or copy them directly to Raspberry Pi and we will resume from there.

 If you want to save some money, that would be a good time to shutdown your instance.